rpicolet/droidACK/README.md

 # droid ActiveControls Kit

-droid ActiveControls Kit (droidACK) is an Andorid library for apps with complex UI behaviors. droidACK enables an MVC-like (Presentation Layer) architectural pattern named ActiveControl (AC), tailored to Android apps; use of the pattern is enabled by the Kit, and vice versa.
+droid ActiveControls Kit (droidACK) is an Android library for apps with complex UI behaviors. droidACK enables an MVC-like (Presentation Layer) architectural pattern named ActiveControl (AC), tailored to Android apps; use of the pattern is enabled by the Kit, and vice versa.